-The list of Partner Institutions and Project Personnel that were required in the preliminary proposal must be updated to reflect any changes occurring since the time of preliminary proposal submission.
-You can also use up to 2 pages to briefly describe the partnering institutions.

-A timeline for all activities (limit 2 pages).

-A letter of collaboration indicating specific institutional support for the project activities from the president of the lead institution should be included.
+- The list of Partner Institutions and Project Personnel that were required in the preliminary proposal must be updated to reflect any changes occurring since the time of preliminary proposal submission.
+Up to two pages in the proposal may be used to briefly describe the partnering institutions. - A timeline for all activities (limit 2 pages). - A letter of support indicating specific institutional support for the project activities from the president or appropriate leader at the lead institution should be included.